 Ann Voskamp’s book, “One Thousand Gifts” made a huge impact on me in this area.* She was challenged by a friend to write down one thousand blessings.
 The book is about her journey as she pursued that challenge and how it changed her outlook on life.
 As she started writing things down, she was able to start seeing the blessings hiding in plain sight.

 As I have written my own list of gifts, it has helped me see good things even in days that I would not necessarily call my best.
 That list has also helped me see God’s faithfulness in showing up over and over to surprise me with blessings: the sun shining through an oak tree; a perfect spider web covered in dew drops; a little boy excited about a few marshmallows.

 But what about the days that are really hard?
 As Ann continued on her journey of discovering gifts, she learned about seeing the blessings even in the dark times.
 I really believe God is still there in those times waiting to show us the good gifts He has put throughout our days and also to help us look at situations from His point of view.
-My husband was telling me about a video he saw about a mom having what she thought was a really rough day.
+Someone was telling me about a video they saw about a mom having what she thought was a really rough day.
 Then she got to hear her daughter tell her daddy about the day from her point of view and everything “bad” that had happened was actually “happy” in the little girl’s eyes.

 May we not get so caught up in the perfect that we fail to see the best.
 My challenge to all of us is to look for the gifts in each moment, “good” or “bad” and maybe this will be our best day ever!

 “The steadfast love of the Lord never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.”
 Lamentations 3:22-23